austinhuang0131/joinmatrix/guide/features.md

 ## All about bridges

-Matrix prides itself in technical interoperability - ability to work with other platforms.
+Matrix prides itself in technical interoperability, i.e. ability to work with other platforms.
 Therefore, Matrix allows you to connect your chats to another platform.

 Note that encryption is **not** supported on most bridges.
 Furthermore, the following instructions apply across the Matrix federation, but private homeserver providers as well as some public homeservers operate certain bridges for the benefit of their users, in which case please inquire the relevant providers.